alek-v/vavok/README.md

 ```bash
 composer install
 ```
+2. Rename .env_sample to .env
-2. Enter database data in the .env file
+3. Enter database data in the .env file
-3. Go to your_site.com/install to complete the installation
+4. Go to your_site.com/install to complete the installation

 Requirements: